Skip to main content

 Email Professor Nana Anokye Divisional Lead / Professor - Health Economics

 Nana is the Director of Division of Global Public Health at the Department of Health Sciences within the College of Medicine, Health and Life Sciences.
 Nana's work on Economics of Physical Activity has been used by the National Institute for Health and Care Excellence to formulate three national public health guidelines on exercise referral schemes, and brief advice for adults in primary care.
 He has quantified how time and money prices influence behaviour change.
 Having won the Walduck Prize for Research Impact, Nana’s work further secured prestigious UK Department of Health funding to conduct the first ever English general population survey on the economics of physical activity.
 His interests in public health are wide-ranging.
 How primary care can improve health outcomes; whether financial incentives improve maternal and child health; and what the link between shopping vouchers and breastfeeding may be, are some of the public health questions Nana is keen to answer.
 As an ardent gym goer himself, his quest for knowledge led him to investigate whether physical activity was any more independent from sedentary behaviour.
 Nana is Chair of ISPAH LMIC Council and a member of the Africa Research Excellence Fund (AREF) College of Experts.
 As Institute of Leadership and Management certified coach and mentor and a former broadcast journalist, Nana is passionate about communicating research and supporting research careers through podcasts – the Research Life, which he co-founded with colleagues.
 Nana has a PhD in Health Economics (Brunel), an MSc in Environmental Resources Management from Brandenburg University of Technology (Germany) and, a BA in Economics and Sociology from Kwame Nkrumah University of Science and Technology (Ghana).
 Google Profile ResearchGate Orcid LinkedIn Nana’s research is an integral part of the Economics of Public Health work programme at HERG.
 His research interest covers addressing methodological challenges in understanding why (and how) people make decisions on behaviour change, with a view to informing the design of public health interventions and methods for assessing the value for money of such interventions.
 His work has involved collaborations with public health professionals, clinicians and health service researchers at Universities of Sydney, Sao Paolo, Exeter, Oxford, Sheffield, St. George’s, London, the National Centre for Social Research (NatCen), and policy makers at National Institute for Health and Care Excellence (NICE), and Department of Health.
-Google Profile ResearchGate Orcid LinkedIn Nana is the Module Lead (Dissertations) and Coordinator of Academic Development Workshops for Msc Public Health and Health Promotion.
+Google Profile ResearchGate Orcid LinkedIn Nana is the Course Director for Msc Public Health and Health Promotion.
 He teaches costing in economic evaluation for: MSc Genomic Medicine (Imperial College London): Economic Evaluation in Human Genomics; Short course in Economic Evaluation in Health Care, Brunel University London Nana has taught at all stages of education including the primary, secondary, undergraduate, postgraduate and professional (including public health practitioners, health economists, and clinicians) levels.
 He has taught in both UK and overseas (Africa).

-Dr Neil O'Connell Dr Neil O'Connell
+Professor Neil O'Connell Professor Neil O'Connell

-Email Dr Neil O'Connell Reader - Physiotherapy
+Email Professor Neil O'Connell Professor - Evidence-Based Healthcare

-Neil is a Reader in the Physiotherapy Division of the Department of Health Sciences.
+Neil is Professor of Evidence-Based Healthcare in the Physiotherapy Division of the Department of Health Sciences.
 He divides his time between teaching and research and previously worked as a musculoskeletal physiotherapist.
-Neil's research interests focus on the evidence based management of persistent pain and he has published extensively in this area.
-He also leads and teaches modules on clinical research methods and evidence based practice for pre- and post-graduate clinicians.
+Neil's research interests focus on the evidence-based management of persistent pain and he has published extensively in this area.
+He also leads and teaches modules on clinical research methods and evidence-based practice for pre- and post-graduate clinicians.
 Neil was the Co-ordinating editor for the Cochrane Pain, Palliative and Supportive Care (PaPaS) group from 2020-23 and is a member of Cochrane's central editorial board.
 He was a member of the Guideline Development Group for the UK's National Institute of Health and Care Excellence (NICE) 2016 clinical guideline on the management of low back pain and sciatica and was a specialist committee member for the NICE Quality Standard on that topic.
 Neil is the current Chair of the International Association for the Study of Pain (IASP) Methods, Evidence Synthesis and Implementation Special Interest Group (MESIGIG).
 Neil's main research interest is in persistent pain, with a specific focus on evaluating the effectiveness of clinical interventions for people in pain.
 He is also interested in methodological aspects of evidence synthesis.
 Chronic low back pain, chronic pain, evidence based practice, systematic reviews.
 Teaching Responsibilities: Neil teaches across a number of programmes, including the BSc Physiotherapy, MSc (pre-reg) Physiotherapy and MSc Advanced Clinical Practice.
 Neil currently leads 2 Masters-level modules in Research Methods and contributes teaching across musculoskeletal physiotherapy moduled and the ACP module "Pain: Contemporary Science and Practice".

 Dr Anastasia Anagnostou Dr Anastasia Anagnostou